atevington/LunchWave/README.md

 npm run build

-# see the built application
+# see the built application in the public directory
-ls dist
+ls public
 ```